-Professor Tabulawa encouraged the youth to take advantage of the opportunites brought by
+Professor Tabulawa encouraged the youth to take advantage of the opportunites brought by the Frobes Summit.

-UB Rhinos Unveil New Kit by Elite Physiotherapy & Major Muscle and Fitness
+Unveil New Kitn by Elite Physiotherapy & Major Muscle and Fitness

 University of Botswana (UB) Rhinos Rugby Club unveiled new kits for both its men's and women's teams at the UB Indoor Sports Arena on 19th April 2024.
 Elite Physiotherapy Clinic has sponsored the men's kit while Major Muscle and Fitness sponsored the women's team kit.